bkblain/side-project-2020/lessons/lesson-03-forloops/README.md

 ### Exercise 3:

 Create an array of strings (e.g. animals).
 Loop through each string then loop through and print each character of the string individually.

+### Exercise 4:

+Print out this menu.

+1. Option 1
+2. Option 2
+3. Option 3
+Input your selection:

+Print out a string based on the users selection.